Dhekki/Dhekki/README.md

 </p>

 <p align="left">
-  I'm a Computer Science student at Unifacs and a Systems Development at SENAI.<br>
-  Currently, I'm exploring technologies like <strong>JavaScript</strong>, <strong>Python</strong>, and <strong>Cloud Computing with AWS</strong> ☁️ and reviewing basic data structures concepts with <strong>Java</strong>.<br><br>
-  I have a great interest in <strong>Linux</strong> ( I use arch, btw ), terminal automation, cloud computing, artificial intelligence, and machine learning.<br>
-  I am currently interning at <strong>CompassUOL</strong>, where I participate in various cloud learning projects with APIs and artificial intelligence.<br>
+  I am a Computer Science student at <strong>Unifacs</strong> and Systems Development at <strong>Senai</strong>.
+Currently, I'm an intern at <strong>CompassUOL</strong>, where I participate in various cloud learning projects with APIs and artificial intelligence.
+I am also a participant in the <strong>10th Cisco Brazil CyberEducation Marathon</strong>, now in its second phase.
+  <br><br>
+  I have a great interest in Linux (I use Arch, btw), terminal automation, network concepts, cybersecurity, cloud computing, and machine learning!

 </p>

 <p align="left">